szhabolcs/express-ejs-starter/README.md

 # Creating a new page

+You can use this checklist once you're familiar with the project.
+<br>But if you're just starting out, refer to one of the examples in the next section.

-Use the following checklist when making a new page:
+### Use the following checklist when making a new page:

-- [ ]  Create a new `ejs` file inside the `views` folder
+1. Create a new `<page-name>.ejs` file inside the `views` folder
-- [ ]  Specify at what path the file should be loaded
+2. Specify at what path the file should be loaded

-    If you’re adding a new path to a router:
+    #### If you’re adding a new path to an existing router:

-    - [ ]  Create a new function that will render the page inside the desired router’s controller, and call `res.render('<page-name>')`
+    1. Create a new function that will render the page, and don't forget to call `res.render('<page-name>')`
-    - [ ]  Specify the previous function inside the router, at the desired path
+    2. Specify the path where the function will be called
+    ---

-    If you’re making a new router:
+    #### If you’re making a new router:

-    - [ ]  Create a new `js` file inside the routes folder, with the following boilerplate:
+    1. Create a new `<router-name>.js` file inside the `routes` folder, with the following code:

         ```js
-        // ./routes/test.js
+        // ./routes/<router-name>.js
         import express from "express";
         const router = express.Router();

         export default router;
         ```

-    - [ ]  Create a new `js` file inside the controllers folder
+    2. Create a new `<controller-name>.js` file inside the `controllers` folder

-    - [ ]  Import the controller inside the router
+    3. Import the controller inside the router

         ```js
         // ./routes/test.js